The County Government Building at 1055 Monterey Street.

 For information regarding tax rates, special assessments, maintenance district fees, or tax collection/refunds, please refer to the Auditor-Controller-Treasurer-Tax Collector’s website.

-Severe Storm Damage Property Tax Assistance
+Wildfire or Natural Disaster Damage - Property Tax Assistance

 “To assist taxpayers who have experienced substantial damage or destruction of their property, my office is available with possible property tax relief,” said Assessor Tom Bordonaro.